cha0yunghuang/InstaGrabber/README.md

 2. Use pip to install the selenium package like this: `pip3 install selenium`

-3. Install wget: `brew install wget`
+3. Install wget: `pip3 install wget`

 4. Get ChromeDriver at http://chromedriver.chromium.org/